cgguia04/mock-galaxy-catalog/README.md

  ---

  ## What's next
- The next stage will involve:s
+ The next stage will involve:
  - Using galaxy bias expansion to create a galaxy field
  - Constructing mock galaxy catalogs with Poisson sampling